MicrosoftDocs/azure-devops-docs/docs/repos/git/includes/change-default-branch-instructions.md

    ![Set a default branch for a Git repo](/azure/devops/repos/git/media/pull-requests/set_default_branch.png)

-1. Once you've set the new default branch, you may delete the previous one if desired.
+1. Once you've set the new default branch, you may delete the previous one if you want.

 ::: moniker-end